Go to Starpath Home Page

 Course description

 This course covers all aspects of practical marine weather, starting from the very basics and ending with all you need to plan your voyages — or weekend outings — safely and efficiently taking into account the weather.
 This is intended to be a practical course that will indeed affect your decision making when planning and underway.
 We only cover those aspects of the "theory" that will help us with this goal.
-This online version is a combination of our Weather Trainer CD Course and our Classroom Course.

 Instructors